Eurodita Certification and Documentation Reference

 FSC (Forest Stewardship Council) is the most widely recognised forest certification scheme in B2B construction procurement.
 FSC chain-of-custody (CoC) guarantees timber is traceable from the forest of origin through every processing stage.
 For dealers, FSC is often the minimum requirement for tenders involving local authority projects, RIBA-architect schemes, hospitality operators with ESG mandates and developments pursuing BREEAM, LEED or HQM credits.

-EUDR 2026 Due Diligence + Compliance
+EUDR Due Diligence Support

-The EU Deforestation Regulation (Regulation EU 2023/1115, “EUDR”) becomes mandatory for in-scope commodities — including wood products — placed on the EU market or exported from the EU from 30 December 2026.
+The EU Deforestation Regulation (Regulation EU 2023/1115, “EUDR”) becomes mandatory for in-scope commodities, including wood products, placed on the EU market or exported from the EU from 30 December 2026.
 It applies to operators (Eurodita as manufacturer/exporter) and traders (dealer/distributor onward sale).
 UK importers should treat EUDR documentation as best practice given parallel diligence expectations under UK timber procurement frameworks.

 What EUDR requires: